 - Warning: Oral or written notice to the student that the student is violating or has violated the Code of Conduct and that continuation or repetition of misconduct may result in a more severe sanction.

 - University Probation: A status which indicates that a student's relationship with Seaver College is tenuous.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found in violation of any University regulations.
 Probation may also result in the loss of privileges, depending on the policies of various University departments and organizations.
 For example, a student becomes ineligible to hold some leadership positions when placed on probation (see "Expectations for Student Leaders" below for more information).
 Also, if a student is placed on University probation, the student becomes ineligible for International Programs during the probation period.
 Ineligibility includes applying, remaining in the queue, or attending a program.

-- Loss of Privileges: Such loss may include, but is not limited to, financial assistance, eligibility to represent the University officially on athletic teams or performing groups, participation in the housing lottery, or use of specific University facilities, computer systems, equipment, or services.
+- Loss of Privileges: Such loss may include, but is not limited to, financial assistance, eligibility to represent the University officially on athletic teams or performing groups, or use of specific University facilities, computer systems, equipment, or services.

 - Fines: Payment of charges for violation of regulations.
 These charges will be added to a student's account.

 - Restitution: Compensation for loss, damage or injury.
 Failure to pay such charges may result in additional sanctions (including, but not limited to, denial of re-enrollment or refusal to release official transcripts and records).